mitsest/endlessrecyclerview/README.md

 ```

 A progress bar or a swipe refresh layout is required, in  order for the custom view to check if it's already fetching data.
-It's your obligation to show/hide the progressbar
+It's your obligation to show/hide the progressbar.

+app:scrollEndGravity can be bottom, right, left and top